WELCOME TO PEI AUTISTIC ADULTS

 The Blog tab is mainly articles from other websites that I found interesting and I hope you will too.
 Also posts with links to online tests that you could take to see if you MIGHT be autistic.
 If you'd like to write a blog please respond to the post "Would you like to guest write a blog?" in the General Info section of the PEI Autistic Adults Forum after joining our group.

 The Forum tab is where members can start discussions or post a question.
-I've started two discussions about meetings in General Info - please respond with your preferences.
+Upcoming meetings will be posted there as well.

 The Quotes tab contains what I hope are Interesting & Inspiring Quotes